 A healthcare professional, likely a doctor, standing next to a patient on a weigh-in scale.
 The professional is pointing to a checklist on a large clipboard with checkmarks.
 Icons surrounding them include a grocery basket, medication bottles, pills and syringe, and a stomach with a spoon, indicating health and medical assessments.

-The Michigan Weight Navigation Program Study, or the MiWeigh Study for short is to determine whether people who participate in the MiWeigh Program lose more weight than people who receive information about weight loss strategies and programs to lose weight.
+The Michigan Weight Navigation Program Study, or the MiWeigh Study for short, is designed to evaluate two approaches to helping patients lose weight.

-Everyone who joins the study will receive information on weight-loss treatment options and some general tips and apps that may be helpful for weight management.
-Some participants will be randomly chosen to have an hour-long virtual visit with a Michigan Medicine physician trained in obesity medicine.
+Everyone who joins the study will receive information on weight-loss treatment options.
+Some participants will be randomly chosen to receive additional support, including an hour-long virtual visit with a Michigan Medicine physician trained in obesity medicine.